meetoseh/backend/docs/redis/keys.md

   first blob, which is the `Transcript` uid, and the second int is the length of the next blob, which is the actual json-encoded `Transcript` to write to the cache. any data after that blob MUST be ignored

+- `ps:stats:journey_share_links:daily` is used to optimistically send compressed journey share link statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order:
+  `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is
+  `length_bytes` of data to write to the corresponding local cache key.
+All numbers are big-endian encoded.

+- `ps:journey_share_links:top_sharers` is used to eagerly fill caches for the admin top sharers. messages are formatted as `(uint32, uint32, uint64, blob)` where all numbers are big endian encoded. the first number is the `start_unix_date`, delineated in `America/Los_Angeles`, from which and including that views are counted, or the special value `2^32 - 1` to indicate from the beginning of time. the second is `end_unix_date`, up to and excluding which views were counted. the third is the length of the blob in bytes, followed by the blob to store in `journey_share_links:top_sharers:{start_unix_date}:{end_unix_date}`

+- `ps:stats:journey_share_links:unique_views:daily` is used to eagerly send compressed journey share link unique view statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order:
+  `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is
+  `length_bytes` of data to write to the corresponding local cache key.
+All numbers are big-endian encoded.